Oschart/Router/README.md

     - Implemented mechanism for ensuring routability and preventing faulty routes, as well as dynamically allocating more metal layers
     - Implemented testing infrastructure (IO, Netlist generators, etc)
     - Designed a theoretical model for performing Detailed Routing
-	- Parsed about the layers and vias info from the LEF
+	- Parsed the layers and vias info from the LEF
-	- Parsed design info from the LEF file
+	- Parsed design info from the DEF file
 	- Parsing checking for some syntax errors
 >> What's left to do:
     - Complete LEF and DEF parsing